tarequeh/celery/README.rst

 That's it.

-There are more options available, like how many processes you want to process work in parallel (the ``CELERY_CONCURRENCY`` setting), and the backend used for storing task statuses.
+There are more options available, like how many processes you want to process work in parallel (the ``CELERY_CONCURRENCY`` setting), and the storage backend used for storing task statuses.
 But for now, this should do.
 For all of the options available, please consult the `API Reference`_

 **Note**: If you're using SQLite as the Django database back-end, ``celeryd`` will only be able to process one task at a time, this is